Level 1 - Simple Maze

 We must always make sure the character is aligned to the grid, when it moves

 In the control tab there is an action to test whether the object instance is aligned with a grid.
-Only if this is the case the next action is executed.
 We add it to each arrow key event and set the parameters to 32 because that is the grid size in our maze:

 Complete each of the arrow keys using the actions below